leshkovichpvl/registry-template/README.md

 other files to any React project.

 > [!IMPORTANT]
 > This template uses Tailwind v3.
-For Tailwind v4, see [registry-template](https://github.com/shadcn-ui/registry-template-v4).
+For Tailwind v4, see [registry-template](https://github.com/shadcn-ui/registry-template-v4). **We recommend using the v4 version for new registries**.

 ## Getting Started